Skip to main content

 What you'll study

-• Change management models and their application to healthcare
+• Using change management models in healthcare

-• Leadership framework history and theory
+• Understanding the history and theory of leadership frameworks

 How you'll learn